-At the centre of the 7th arrondissement on the Left Bank, the grand complex of Hôtel des Invalides is easily recognisable with its magnificent golden dome.
-Under the gilded dome of the church you will find the tomb of Napoleon I.
+At the centre of the 7th arrondissement on the Left Bank, the grand complex of Hôtel des Invalides is easily recognisable with its magnificent gilded dome.
+Inside the church lies the tomb of Napoleon Bonaparte.

 The Hôtel des Invalides also hosts three museums: the Army museum, the Order of Liberation museum, and the Relief Map museum.